plewis/plewis.github.io/phylogenetics/lab-searching.md

     [!comments that begin with an exclamation point]

-NEXUS comments that begin with ! are _printable_ comments: they will appear in the _output.txt_ log file, which provides a nice way to document what you did both in the command file as well as the output.
+NEXUS comments that begin with `!` will appear in the _output.txt_ log file, which provides a nice way to document what you did both in the command file as well as the output.
 The *** at the beginning of each comment is not necessary, but I find it helps to locate my annotations in the output file later.

 The `hsearch` command is broken down as follows:
 * `start=1` starts the search from the tree currently in memory (i.e., the best tree resulting from your exhaustive search using the parsimony criterion)
 * `swap=nni` causes the Nearest-Neighbor Interchange (NNI) method to be used for branch swapping
 * `nbest=15` saves the 15 best trees found during the search.
 Thus, were PAUP to examine every possible tree, we would end up saving all of them in memory.
 The reason this command is needed is that PAUP ordinarily does not save trees that are worse than the best one it has seen thus far.
-Here, we are interested in seeing the trees that are examined during the course of the search, even if they are not as good as the starting tree.
+Here, we are interested in seeing _all_ trees examined during the course of the search, even if they are not as good as the starting tree.

 The `describe all` command plots the 5 trees currently in memory.
 The reason we are using the `describe` command rather than the `showtrees` command is because we want PAUP to show us the numbers it has assigned to the internal nodes, something that `showtrees` doesn't do.